-In this study, we provide new empirical evidence on the impact of weather risk on farming households' perceived tenure security, land conflicts, and acquisition of land certificates.
-Our analysis builds on a household panel survey implemented in rural Tanzania between 2013 and 2018 that contains detailed information on farmers' tenure security.
-We use the occurrence of dry spells and the coefficient of variation of precipitation in the previous crop growing season as measures of weather risk to study how weather affects tenure security.
+We provide new empirical evidence on the impact of weather risk on farming households' perceived tenure security, land conflicts, and acquisition of land certificates.
+Our analysis builds on a household panel survey implemented in rural Tanzania between 2013 and 2018 that included detailed information on farmers' tenure security.
+We use the occurrence of dry spells and the coefficient of variation of precipitation in the previous cropgrowing season as measures of weather risk to study how weather affects tenure security.

 Our results contribute to the literature in several ways.
-First, we provide novel evidence on the effect of weather on land tenure, which is, so far, mainly studied in cross-sectional settings (Kalkuhl et al., 2020).
+First, we provide novel evidence on the effect of weather on land tenure, which is so far mainly studied in cross-sectional settings (Kalkuhl, Schwerhoff, and Waha 2020).
 We show that exposure to weather risk decreases perceived tenure security, is associated with increased land conflicts, and even influences interest in land certificates.
-While both dry spells and precipitation variability increase the exposure to land conflicts, the types of land conflict vary.
+While dry spells and precipitation variability increase the exposure to land conflicts, the types of land conflict vary.
 Precipitation variability mainly increases exposure to land conflicts between farmers and pastoralists, while dry spells predominantly increase all other types of land conflicts, such as within the family or with neighbors.

-Our second main finding is that tenure security is dynamic over time and not just influenced by plot-level characteristics but also by larger-scale weather risk.
+Our second main finding is that tenure security is dynamic over time and influenced not just by plot-level characteristics but also by larger-scale weather risk.

 Third, we add to the debate on interactions of tenure security, land conflicts, and land documentation by showing how exogenous shocks affect the three tenure security characteristics at the same time.

-Finally, we contribute to the debate on land formalization, by documenting effects of weather risk on the acquisition of land certificates.
-These results are mixed: while precipitation variability significantly lowers the likelihood that farmers acquire a land certificate, dry spells - with a one-year time lag - are associated with increased acquisition of certificates.
-This difference in impact could be explained with the different conflict types driven by the respective weather events.
-Other potential channels include decreases in agricultural production as a result of weather risk, which is stronger in the case of precipitation variability.
+Finally, we contribute to the debate on land formalization by documenting the effects of weather risk on the acquisition of land certificates.
+These results are mixed.
+While precipitation variability significantly lowers the likelihood that farmers acquire a land certificate, dry spells-with a one-year time lag-are associated with an increased acquisition of certificates.
+This difference could be explained with the different conflict types driven by the respective weather events.
+Other potential channels include decreases in agricultural production because of weather risk, which is stronger in the case of precipitation variability.

-One limitation of this study is its limited geographical scope.
-We caution that our findings may not be generalizable to the whole of Tanzania, as the household panel survey was merely implemented in six villages.
-Nevertheless, those study villages were selected to cover a wide range of Tanzanian farming systems and the land tenure system is characteristic of what has been termed the 'new' African customary land tenure (Chimhowu, 2019), which is increasingly formalized.
-Consequently, our findings hold potential relevance for regions with similar climate and where agriculturalists and pastoralists interact, particularly in semi-arid areas of East Africa and the Sahel.
+One limitation of this study is its geographical scope.
+We caution that our findings may not be general to all of Tanzania, as the household panel survey was only implemented in six villages.
+Nevertheless, those study villages were selected to cover a wide range of Tanzanian farming systems, and the land tenure system is characteristic of what has been called the new African customary land tenure (Chimhowu 2019), which is increasingly formalized.
+Consequently, our findings hold potential relevance for regions with a similar climate and where agriculturalists and pastoralists interact, particularly in the semi-arid areas of East Africa and the Sahel.

-As a further limitation, the nature of the survey does not allow for detailed intrahousehold analyses, which could mask important dynamics with respect to the perception of tenure security and the benefits of land certificates within the household.
+As a further limitation, the nature of the survey does not allow for detailed intrahousehold analyses, which could mask important dynamics about the perception of tenure security and the benefits of land certificates in the household.

 Our findings shed light on some debated questions in land policy.
 Secure tenure is not only important for farmers to adapt to climate change, it is itself affected by weather risk, which is set to increase with progressing climate change.
 Given the strong link between dry spells, precipitation variability, and tenure security, improving the tenure security of smallholder farmers will likely grow in importance with increasing climate change.
 Otherwise, there is a risk of tenure insecure and vulnerable households being trapped in situations of insecure land tenure for sustained periods of time.
 The main policy implication is that land tenure interventions, such as land registration projects or conflict resolution programs, should consider farmers' vulnerability to weather risk and target its efforts accordingly.